HariSekhon/Knowledge-Base/travel.md

 [KOI Sushi, Grill & Soup](https://koi-sushi-grill.eatbu.com/) is highly recommended here.
 They don't speak English but it's worth the translation effort, excellent food and good prices.
 The Thai tom yum soup and the sushi are recommended.

+### Italy

+#### Rome

+Been a long time, there are Gelato ice cream places everywhere.

+#### Venice

+Steps everywhere, do not go with children and especially not with a buggy.
+You will spend all day carrying the buggy up and down steps, which is hardly a holiday.

+Somewhat expensive, don't go for more than a long weekend.

+Also, got caught in a storm just before leaving, check the weather forecasts.

 ### Moldova